SC-SGS/PLSSVM/bindings/Python/README.md

 | `time_point : time` | The time point when this event occurred. |
 | `name : string`     | The name of this event.                  |

-The `plssvm.detail.tracking.Events` class stores multiple `plssvm.detail.tracking.Event`s.
+The `plssvm.performance_tracking.Events` class stores multiple `plssvm.performance_tracking.Event`s.

 | constructors | description                                 |
 |--------------|---------------------------------------------|